artemkv/artemkv.github.io/cryptocurrencies.md

 - Transactions are already cryptographically signed, so you would not be able to forge a transaction from someone else, and re-playing some previous transaction would not help, as anyone would be able to detect the duplicate and reject it
 - However, without proof of work you would be able to create and sign 2 valid **different** transactions (double-spend): one sending money to Alice and one sending money to Bob.
 Everyone would be able to detect double-spend, but no one would be able to tell which one is correct.
 The consensus would be able to eventually decide on a valid one, but you could overpower the consensus by creating millions of nodes
 - In Bitcoin, 2 different nodes could find 2 blocks roughly at the same time, and it will take time for those 2 blocks to propagate through the system
-- So you may end up with a **fork**: 2 blocks biulding off the same parent, creating 2 versions of the history.
+- So you may end up with a **fork**: 2 blocks building off the same parent, creating 2 versions of the history.
 This is normal and happens all the time
 - These 2 blocks cannot both be valid, as it might lead to double-spends
 - However, until it's decided which side of the fork is valid, people may start building off both blocks
 - But since the mining is a probabilistic process, one of the side of the fork will eventually grow bigger; it's very unrealistic for the next 2 blocks to be mined again at the same time and be appended again each on each side of the fork